barstoolbluz/xplatform-cli-tools/README.md

        # Your other steps that use the secure credentials
    ```

-The environment will automatically detect that it's running in GitHub Actions and use the service account token for non-interactive authentication.
+When running in GitHub Actions, the environment automatically detects the CI platform and uses the service account token for non-interactive authentication.

 ## Shell Compatibility